 House flipping is, essentially, buying a house or property with the intent to sell it for a profit.
 But the logistics can get pretty complicated.
 There are a lot of decisions to make from the beginning.
 Where should you buy?
 If you purchase a house in an up-and-coming neighborhood, you're banking on the neighborhood increasing in value.
 If you decide to buy in a new development, you'll want to attract higher-end home buyers who want the luxury features and space offered in the suburbs.
 If all goes well, you could make a nice profit.
 But if something goes wrong -- faulty budgeting, timing issues, a crime spike in that up-and-coming neighborhood -- you could be stuck with a house you can't get rid of.
+Many are curious how much it costs to build a house versus repair and both can be done smart or cost you in the long run.

 So much in house-flipping depends on the real-estate market, which we all know is cyclical.
 During a boom, flippers have the upper hand and can almost name their price in some areas.
 But during a slow period, many of these fixed-up homes can sit on the market for months.